 Magnum's target audience belongs to the 14-45 years age group.
 It has loyal customers who prefer premium ice cream.
 The target market of Magnum is the upper niche class.
 The company focus on people who wouldn’t mind spending a bit more on ice cream to indulge in supreme quality eatables.
 These people are willing to spend on style, quality, brand value, status, etc.

-The global sales of Magnum was $2.54 billion in 2015 which was an increase of 8% from the year before.
+The global sales figure of Magnum was $2.54 billion in 2015 which was an increase of 8% from the year before.
 Unilever strives to maintain its edge in most markets by positioning Magnum as an affordable luxury treat for adults.
-The segmentation of Magnum's target audience is done on the basis of income, social, economic class, and esteem level.
+The segmentation of Magnum's target audience is done on the basis of income, social status, economic class, and esteem level.

 Positioning is extremely important for the brand when it tries to build an image in the minds of its customers.
 It involves parameters that differentiate the product from the competitors in the same category.
 Positioning means how consumers rate Magnum in comparison to other ice cream brands such as Amul, Baskin-Robbins, and Mother Dairy.
 They also happen to be the main competitors of Magnum.

 Magnum's positioning strategy can only be sustained if it continues to deliver the promised consumer value.
-The company attributes positioning for self-actualization.
 The quality and price positioning state higher price for higher quality.
 Magnum’s positioning appeals to stylish people and the customers that associate a premium brand with priceless quality.

 When Magnum was launched in India in February 2014, the Magnum Pleasure Patrol was an activation executed as part of the launch.
 Over 2000 people across Mumbai and Pune got to taste Magnum ice cream samples from 22nd February to 24th February, 2014.
 A luxury vehicle visited gourmet cafes, malls, and heavy foot fall areas with an emcee and a camera crew capturing people's reactions after their first bite of Magnum's ice cream.